FOOD SAFETY TRAINING

 Double Hand Washing

-This doesn't mean washing twice each time.
-It means washing hands before leaving the restroom, and again when returning to the kitchen before resuming food handling.
+This simply means washing hands before leaving the restroom, and again when returning to the kitchen before resuming food handling.

 Hand Sanitizer